Crittora/crittora-ledger-poc/README.md

 - See `AGENTS.md` for coding, testing, and PR expectations plus public-repo rules.

 ## Planning & Next Steps
 The detailed requirements, open questions, and directory layout live in `SRD.md`.
-Start by implementing the `AuditLog` contract, Moonbase config, and submission/reconciliation scripts, then incrementally add the service/API layer.
+Current code is scaffolding only (API/CLI return 501/placeholder outputs).
+Next iterations should:
+1. Implement the `AuditLog` contract storage + events.
+2. Wire `service.client` to submit/read logs via Ape.
+3. Connect the CLI/REST layers and flesh out the Pytest suites.
 Track decisions and follow-ups in issues referencing the SRD sections.